-(You're reading all posts by David Pierini)David Pierini joins the Cult of Mac team from the newspaper world, where he was a writer and long-time photographer.
-Considered a luddite by most of his friends, they did not believe him when he broke the news that he would be writing for a technology website.
+(You're reading all posts by David Pierini)David Pierini is a former newspaper writer and long-time photographer.
+Considered a luddite by most of his friends, they did not believe him when he broke the news that he would be freelance writing for a technology website.
 He is fascinated by human nature and would love to cultivate stories about the people driving the tech bus.
-Reach out to him at email@example.com.
+Reach out to him at the e-mail address below.

 About David Pierini

 About the only thing you can’t print on a 3-D printer is a time machine.
 However, the creators at Formlabs have managed to bring forward a staple from many 1950s living rooms.

 OK, so 3-D printing a miniaturized replica of a Philco Predicta television isn’t exactly time travel, but you can ignore that when you realize the TV actually works.

 If you search long enough, you can find anything on eBay and Craigslist.
 That includes lost, expensive military equipment that helps soldiers find roadside bombs.

 The Intercept, an investigative reporting website founded by Glenn Greenwald, obtained a Navy intelligence document detailing thermal-optic-imaging and night-vision devices that wound up on a number of websites for sale, including eBay, Craigslist, texasguntalk.com and sportsfisherman.com.

 A game like Real Racing has sophisticated graphics that, combined with the motion sensors of an iPad, give you the sensation of being behind the wheel.

 The only thing missing is the actual wheel.